awslabs/threat-composer/e2e/README.md

 were verified against `origin/main` and are absent from the production bundle.
 See the comments in `fixtures/console-guard.ts` for the fixes.

+## Selector policy

+Roughly 92% of the suite matches on accessible names and visible text (`getByRole`, `getByLabel`, `getByPlaceholder`), which is stable across builds.
+React's generated ids (`:r17:`, `formField:r1r:`) are **never** used — they change between renders.
+Preference order when writing a new selector:

+1. Role / label / text
+2. Repo-owned hooks — `#WorkspacesSelect` (an explicit `controlId`), `#root`, `.tooltipText` (this repo's own `generic/Tooltip`)
+3. Cloudscape's official `test-utils/selectors`, wrapped in `fixtures/cloudscape.ts`
+4. Nothing else

+Cloudscape's internal classes are hashed (`awsui_root_14iqq_fl8v6_189`), but that hash lives in the *published* package, so it is unaffected by our builds and changes only on upgrade. `fixtures/cloudscape.ts` reads the names from the installed package at test time so an upgrade updates them automatically, rather than hard-coding a `[class*="awsui_root_"]` guess.

+`tests/selector-contract.spec.ts` is the canary: if any of these structural hooks moves, that one test fails with an explicit message instead of the change surfacing as dozens of unrelated timeouts.

 ## Notes and gotchas

+- **Animations are suppressed** (`stillPage` fixture + `reducedMotion: 'reduce'`).
+  This is load-bearing, verified by control experiment: with animations on, the autosuggest tests fail with `locator.click` timeouts because Cloudscape dropdowns move while the surrounding list reflows.
+Fixing the movement at source is what let the autosuggest helpers drop a retry loop, a forced click and keyboard index arithmetic in favour of a plain click.
+- **`reuseExistingServer` can mislead the preview suite.** If a dev server is already on :3000, `vite preview` reuses it and the preview specs silently test the dev server instead of the built bundle. `tests-preview/build-artifacts.spec.ts` catches this (it asserts the `static/js` layout), but the failure reads oddly at first.
+Stop any dev server before `yarn e2e:preview`.
 - **Clipboard permissions** are granted in both configs.
 "Copy as Markdown" calls `navigator.clipboard.writeText`, which headless Chromium otherwise rejects with an uncaught page error — a false positive for the console guard, and it would